hotosm/hotosm-website/_posts/2016-06-29-hots-commitment-to-the-sustainable-development-goals-and-how-you-can-help.md

   throughout the world across sectors: education, environment, health, transportation, water and sanitation.
-These projects are all taking place in challenging contexts: megacities in developing countries, refugee camps, and unplanned urban and rural housing settlements.\r\n\r\nSo what does this have to do with the SDGs?"
+These projects are all taking place in challenging contexts: megacities in developing countries, refugee camps, and unplanned urban and rural housing settlements.So what does this have to do with the SDGs?"
 Person: Tyler Radford
 Working Group: []
 Projects: []